Free Genealogy: U.S. Military Databases

 Elmira Prison Camp OnLine Library Submitted Information: Confederate Index

-Search the Passenger List of the Civil War's 1865 Sultana Tragedy
+Search for records from the Civil War's 1865 Sultana Tragedy

 Confederate Soldiers killed at Antietam.
 This 1869 list documents the names, regiments and location of those Confederates buried where they fell after the battles in the Maryland campaign of the Civil War.